r12esh/web_dev_project_1/README.md

 # web_dev_project_1
-A simple webpage for a food blogging website. <br/>
+A simple webpage Using only HTMl and CSS for a food blogging website. <br/>
 The Logo used here is not an official logo of any company. <br/>

 #### Want to Preview in your Browser? <br/>